Gnkgo/summaries/computer-networks/cn_summary.md

 - Sample RTT $$SampleRTT = AckRcvdTime - SendPacketTime$$

 ## NAT
+- can modify outgoing packets traveling from an internal network to the internet
+    - source IP address
+    - source port
+    - IP checksum
 **Advantages of middleboxes**
 - A possible rapid deployment path when there is no other option
 - Control over many hosts